Ballston Dental Arts

 Along with headaches and nosebleeds, patients may also experience sever anxiety and shortness of breath.

 Left untreated, high blood pressure increases the load of the heart and arteries causing damage to the circulatory system over time, such as heart enlargement, atherosclerosis where the walls of the arteries become stiff and brittle as fatty deposits develop inside the artery walls.
-Untreated blood pressure can also cause:

 Conditions when Measuring Blood Pressure in the Dental Office The National Heart, Lung and Blood Institute suggests before blood pressure readings are taken the following conditions should occur at least 30 minutes prior to get the most accurate: